lexogrine/auto-replay-generator/README.md

 LARG 1.1 requires LHM 2.5.2+

+If your setup has 3+ PCs, it is advised to use CS:GOs and vMix on separate different machines for performance reasons.
+The only difference from the usual setup is having vMix on another PC and setting vMix IP address at `%appdata%/auto-replay-generator/config.json`.

 # Connecting

 To connect both PCs you just need to put ARGs ID to LHM and click connect.
 ARG app on PC#2 should update its status to online.
 After you connected both PCs to GOTV you should execute command shown by ARG in CS:GO's console on PC#2.